Rubylena/Dx-Occurence/README.md

 **git commit -m 'your commit message'**

 5. whenever you open the folder that will be created always try to refresh the folder incase of any new updates but you start working
-**git pull -u develop** this is getting updates from the repo you cloned from
+**git pull -u workStation** this is getting updates from the repo you cloned from

 **git push origin grace** i am pushing my recent updates to my forked repo.